NhanAZ/Stuff/Explain Like I'm Five.md

 ## Setup
 How to setup?
 Very simple!
 Follow the steps below:
+- Step 1: Download plugins
-- Step 1: Download the plugin and put it in plugins`(~/plugins)`
+- Step 2: Place downloaded plugin in the `plugins` folder
-- Step 2: Start the server.
+- Step 2: Start the server
 - Step 3: Enjoy!

 ## Configs